blw219/terra-docs/docs/resource/resource.md

 ## Unique User Session ID
 ![image](https://user-images.githubusercontent.com/59968760/176776662-846d01df-5243-4c5e-8c77-7c4dcc99e32d.png)

-- Each time a user starts a session by going to the website in their brower, a unique session ID is created and passed within the states of the React DOM
+- Each time a user starts a session by going to the website in their browser, a unique session ID is created and passed within the states of the React DOM
-- This ID is created using a sha256 Hash, using the Current time and a random pertubated string as a key, meaning 2 users would have to access the website at the exact same second ( very unlikely ) and be given the exact same random string, to have the same ID.
+- This ID is created using a sha256 Hash, using the Current time and a random perturbed string as a key, meaning 2 users would have to access the website at the exact same second ( very unlikely ) and be given the exact same random string, to have the same ID.
 This is quite impossible
-- The use of a Hashing ID is to anonamize their userID and the connected wearables on the database, IN CASE of a breach or leak, instead of having a simple 0-x ID created based on the number of registered users, and to provide users with privacy guarantees
+- The use of a Hashing ID is to anonymise their userID and the connected wearables on the database, IN CASE of a breach or leak, instead of having a simple 0-x ID created based on the number of registered users, and to provide users with privacy guarantees

 ## User Suggestions